ADEA Enid A. Neidle Scholar-in-Residence Program

 An applicant must:

-- Be a full-time woman faculty member with a primary teaching appointment in a predoctoral or advanced dental educational program at an ADEA Member Institution (early-career women dental and dental hygiene faculty members are encouraged to apply).
+- Be a full-time woman faculty member with a primary teaching appointment in a predoctoral or advanced dental educational program at an ADEA Member Institution.
+(Women junior dental and dental hygiene faculty members are encouraged to apply.)

 - Be an ADEA Individual Member.

-Submit one copy of the following documents by November 1, 2017:
+Submit THREE copies of the following documents by Friday, Dec.
+9, 2022:

 - A personal statement addressing the following questions: